vmware/ansible-collection-alb/docs/avi_pool.rst

                   - Minimum number of requests to be queued when pool is full.
                 </div>
                                 <div style="font-size: small">
-                  - Allowed in enterprise with any value edition, essentials(allowed values- 128) edition, basic(allowed values- 128) edition, enterprise with cloud
+                  - Allowed in enterprise edition with any value, essentials edition(allowed values- 128), basic edition(allowed values- 128), enterprise with cloud
                 </div>
                                 <div style="font-size: small">
                   - services edition.